UNIQUE BIRDS & COMPLEX HABITATS

 We get up early in the morning to find our share during our second morning at Abra Malaga we'll head to the "dry side," watching for Andean Ibis, Gray-breasted Seedsnipe, White-tufted Sunbeam, Creamy-crested Spinetail.

-We will also bird along lush mixture of Polylepis forest while descending by drastic transect from the pass to look for the Streak Headed Antpitta, Royal Cinclodes, White Browed and Tawny Tit-spinetail, Ash Breasted Tit-tyrant, Giant Conebill, Red Rumped Bush-Tyrant, D’orbigny’s Chat-Tyrants and the Andean Hillstar.
+We will also bird along a lush mixture of Polylepis forest while descending by drastic transect from the pass to look for the Streak Headed Antpitta, Royal Cinclodes, White Browed and Tawny Tit-Spinetail, Ash Breasted Tit-tyrant, Giant Conebill, Red Rumped Bush-Tyrant, D’orbigny’s Chat-Tyrants and the Andean Hillstar.
+The moss-festooned trees of the wet slope (on the north side of the pass) are still extremely rich with birds, as is the scrubby canyon of the dry slope (on the south side of the pass).

-This, of course is not always apparent since often one can walk along the road, even under highly favorable weather conditions, and see very little.
+This, of course, is not always apparent since often one can walk along the road, even under highly favorable weather conditions, and see very little.
 The main reason for this is that birds in this cloud forest travel in mixed-species flocks, so the situation is often feast or famine for the birder.

 Travelicious Review